dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-cost-allocation/index.md

 ## Cost Allocation

-1. Use cost allocation provided dashboard to break down cost by

 Now that we've implemented the right enrichment and data segmentation, let's make sure that all of that also reflects on our cost allocation to different departments.

 Make sure that you: